lsst-dm/dmtn-056/index.rst

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
 - Has a unique, human readable, identifier (i.e. :ref:`CollectionTag`).
-- Provides enough info to obtain a globally (across repositories) unique :ref:`Uri` given a :ref:`DatasetRef`.
+- Provides enough info to obtain a globally (across collections) unique :ref:`Uri` given a :ref:`DatasetRef`.

 .. _CollectionTag: